stonybrook-lin539/main/source/background/05_strings/00_basic_notation.md

 - sets (basic notation)
 :::

-Strings play a very prominent role in computational linguistics.
+Strings play a very prominent role in linguistics and language technology.
 A string is a sequence of symbols, like *nfm*, *wendigo*, or *105§/*.
 In contrast to sets, strings are ordered and can contain duplicates.